 Award-winning, highly efficient facility has become integral to the economic development of the region

-May 25 2021 – Kia’s award-winning Slovakian manufacturing plant has marked an important milestone in the brand’s history after the high-tech facility produced its four millionth vehicle with a Kia Sportage rolling off the production line today.
+May 25 2021 – Kia’s award-winning Slovakian manufacturing plant has marked an important milestone in the brand’s history after the high-tech facility produced its four millionth vehicle with a Kia Sportage rolling off the production line.

 Kia´s European base near Žilina, Slovakia, began mass production in 2006 and acted as the springboard for Kia’s expansion across Europe.
 The first vehicles to be produced at Kia Slovakia were members of the Kia Ceed passenger car family – a model line-up that continues to be designed, engineered and manufactured in Europe specifically to appeal to European customers.
 The Ceed range was introduced at the same time as Kia’s industry-leading seven-year warranty, and this winning combination catapulted Kia into the European mainstream.